michaelbarton/bioinformatics-zen/content/markup/data/longform/deriving-biological-meaning-from-principal-components-analysis.markdown

 ---

-Here I'm going to illustrate how you can relate principal components analysis back to the to the originating data to derive meaning.
-If you want to reproduce what I'm doing, the R code is [here][code]
+Here I'm going to illustrate how you can relate principal components analysis back to the original.
+If you want to reproduce what I'm doing, I've put [the R code on github][code].
+I'm be using example dataset to illustrate using PCA.
+This data contains 200 crabs where five morphological characteristics have been measured for each.
+These are:

 [code]: https://gist.github.com/3969797#file_pca.r

-I'm using the same dataset as before, 200 crabs where five morphological characteristics have been measured for each.
-These are:

   * <code>**FL**</code> - Frontal lobe size
   * <code>**RW**</code> - Rear width